Fort Leonard Wood begins cognitive screenings to enhance Soldier health and readiness

 |0

-This work, Fort Leonard Wood begins cognitive screenings to enhance Soldier health and readiness [Image 9 of 9], by Ryan Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Leonard Wood begins cognitive screenings to enhance Soldier health and readiness, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Leonard Wood begins cognitive screenings to enhance Soldier health and readiness

-Note: (Editor’s note: Ryan Thompson, Fort Leonard Wood Public Affairs Office, contributed to this article.)